leandromonaco/Documentation/software-development-objectives.md

 # Learning

 Make learning a part of your routine.
+Technologies are rapidly changing and it’s important to keep your skills current.

 **Conferences**
 * [GitHub Universe](https://www.githubuniverse.com/)